Platform Updates

 - How does Alertsify know two signals are duplicates?

-- Because every trade on Alertsify is mirrored from a broker-verified account through SnapTrade, the platform has authoritative data on which trader fired which signal and when.
+- Because every trade on Alertsify is mirrored from a broker-verified account through a verified broker connection, the platform has authoritative data on which trader fired which signal and when.
 The dedup check matches the contract, the open position state, the time window, and the trader identity.

 More from the blog